Classification and Logistic Regression

 Loss matrix: \[L = \begin{bmatrix} 0 & 50,000 \\ 1,000,000 & 50,000 \end{bmatrix}\]

-Note: We include treatment cost even for true positives
+Note: treatment cost even for true positives

 Optimal threshold: \[\tau^* = \frac{50,000}{50,000 + 950,000} = 0.05\]